DheerajKukreja9554/chatApplication/README.md

 ## Version history
 0.1 - a simple java cli app for server client chat

+1.0 - changed from client server chat to realtime group chat app
 <!-- ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies). -->